JeffreySarnoff/RollingFunctions.jl/README.md

 This is most commonly used form.

 **FirstSpansRoller** fully applies the spanning function from the first data item, the final span-1 entries are more coarsely handled.
-This form is used in some time series analysis where the newest information is less well established than the prior data.
+This is used with time series where the newest information is less well established.

-**FullSpansRoller"" fully applies the spanning function everywhere.
+**FullSpansRoller** fully applies the spanning function everywhere.
 It returns span-1 fewer values than it is given.
+This is used with functions that do not taiper well, and in developing other transformations.